sciencisto/TCRDivER/README.md

 #########################################################################
-# ImmuneDivER algorithm
+# TCRDivER algorithm
 #########################################################################

-Thank you for the interest and using ImmuneDivER algorithm!
+Thank you for the interest and using TCRDivER algorithm!

 We are constantly improving the code and if you wish to contribute or have any questions feel free to contact.

 Milena Vujovic (milvu@dtu.dk)
+Joseph Kaplinsky (joseph.kaplinsky@ludwig.ox.ac.uk)

 The software runs in a Python3.6 environment.
 We have tested in on UNIX based systems.
 If you have any issues running the software, again,